haddocking/haddocking.github.io/education/molmod/simulation.md

 <a class="prompt prompt-attention">
   Pay attention when typing the sequence!
 A missing or swapped amino acid will render your simulation **useless**!
-  Also carefully inspect the resulting sequence whether it matches your expectations - you might want to adjust the residue numbers to start at 1.
+  Also carefully inspect the generated object whether it matches your expectations - you might e.g. want to adjust the residue numbers.
 </a>

-To change residue numbers you might want to read the help message of pymol's alter command:
+To change residue numbers within pymol take a look at the help message of the alter command:

 <a class="prompt prompt-pymol">
 help alter